FlynnHillier/free-spotify-premium/readme.md

 A valid set of card details are required to sign up to spotify premium, even their free premium-promotions.
 While this is the case, *your card is* __*not*__ *charged*.
 Feel free to look through the code, it is more than reasonable to be cautious entering such details into foreign code.

 #### how many cards do i need?
 Spotify only allows for users to claim a promotion *once per set of card details*.
 This means if you wish to create multiple accounts, a proportionate amount of extra card details are required.
-I reccommend utiling the virtual-bank 'revolut' which offers up to 20 virtual cards which can be created/deleted free of charge and very-often.
+I recommend utiling the virtual-bank 'revolut' which offers up to 20 virtual cards which can be created/deleted free of charge and very-often.
 By creating a card, then deleting it after use - an unlimited amount of card details is accessible.
 (Note, if using revolut, the 'disposable' virtual card will not be accepted by spotify)

 # Setup